Responding to Subpoenas and Court Orders

 Government entities may be served with subpoenas or court orders demanding that staff testify about or release government data related to litigation.

-If an entity is served with a subpoena or a court order and is a party to the litigation, staff should always first consult legal counsel.
+If an entity is served with a subpoena or a court order, staff should always consult legal counsel.

 How does a court order differ from a subpoena?

 A court order is a document signed by a judge mandating that an entity do as the judge orders.
-If an entity opposes release of data pursuant to a court order, entity staff should consult legal counsel and look to Minnesota Statutes, section 13.03, subdivision 6.
+If an entity opposes release of data pursuant to a court order on the grounds that the data are classified as not public, entity staff should consult legal counsel and look to Minnesota Statutes, section 13.03, subdivision 6.

 A subpoena, on the other hand, does not come from a judge and lacks the legal authority of a court order.
 (See State v.
 Colonna, 371 N.W.2d 629 (Minn.
 Ct.
 App.
 1985) (a subpoena is not the equivalent of a court order required to access private personnel data under Minnesota Statutes, section 13.43.)
 A subpoena often comes from an attorney who represents a party to litigation in which the government entity is not directly involved.